Table of Contents

 Amsterdam, Oudekennissteeg.

 The area also offers many other forms of other erotic entertainment.
 These include many sex shops, stripbars and erotic theatres.
-Casa Rosso and the Bananenbar being the most famous for live sex shows.
-A more modern erotic entertainment option is the recently opened 5D Porn Cinema.
+Moulin Rouge Amsterdam, 5D Porn Cinema and the Peep Show are the best sex shows in De Wallen area.
+Moulin Rouge tickets are exclusively available on website.
 De Wallen also has many bars and coffeeshops.

 For those looking for more cultural experience de Wallen also has Ons’ Lieve Heer Op Solder Museum.
 The Hash Marihuana & Hemp Museum.
 The Museum Of Prostitution and changing expositions in Amsterdam’s oldest building; The Old Church.